Docs Simulator Blog About Github ↗

 Heatmap

 The heatmap is a spatial density grid updated each tick.
 It provides a real-time overlay in the 3D viewport showing congestion hot spots.
-Cells where agents frequently wait show high density; lightly trafficked cells show low density.
+Cells where agents frequently wait show high density.
+Lightly trafficked cells show low density.
+The heatmap has two modes: density (decaying warm gradient) and traffic (cumulative blue).

 Configuration